ionic-team/ionic-portals/website/docs/what-is-a-portal.md

 sidebar_label: What Is A Portal?
 ---

 A "Portal" is a mobile view for iOS and Android projects capable of displaying and running a web based application; similar to the system WebView.
 It uses [Capacitor](https://capacitorjs.com) as a bridge between the native code and the web code to allow for cross-communication between the two layers.
-Because Ionic Portals uses Capacitor under the hood, you are able to use any existing [Capacitor Plugins](https://capacitorjs.com/docs/plugins) and even most [Cordova Plugins](https://capacitorjs.com/docs/plugins/cordova) while continuing to use your existing native workflow.
+Because Ionic Portals uses Capacitor under the hood you are able to use any existing [Capacitor Plugins](https://capacitorjs.com/docs/plugins).

 ## How Does It Work?